gmc-code/PC-Microbit-Extension/docs/bots/MoveMotor/MoveMotor_line_follower_3.rst

     #.
 Add siren sounds when the buggy spins to avoid an obstacle.
     #.
 Add a beep sound when the buggy turns left or right.
     #.
-Add constants for different LED colours and use them when the buggy spins around.
+Add constants for different LED colors and use them when the buggy spins around.